IAyub1/BBQ-App/README.md

 User Story 1: Ability to view location

+Given I'm a user

+When I search for a location

+Then the app should display the current location I am in.

 User Story 2: Input a time

 User Story 3: View 5 day BBQ forecast they inputted